How is the Dutch education system structured?

 • Cluster 4: children with psychological and behavioral challenges.

-There are a number of differences between special needs (primary) education and mainstream education.
-For example, the average group size in the special needs (primary) education is fourteen children, while in a mainstream school it is twenty-three.
-Because of this, more individual guidance is possible.
-In addition, more experts work in the special needs (primary) education to help children learn.
-These experts have often followed additional training, such as the master SEN (Special Educational Needs).
+In addition, more experts work in special needs (primary) education to help guide and facilitate the students versatile needs.
+These experts have often followed additional training, such as the master Educational Needs.
 There are also extra facilities within special needs schools, for example speech therapy and play therapy.

 Secondary special needs education (voortgezet speciaal onderwijs; vso)

 Secondary special needs education (vso) primarily includes children who transit from special needs education (so).
-It is meant for students who need more specialized support that mainstream secondary schools cannot provide.
+It is meant for students who need specialized support that regular secondary schools cannot provide.
 The learning goals can therefore differ from the learning goals in other forms of secondary education.
-The level at which a student can obtain their diploma depends on the specificities around their learning needs because they, for example, have visual, hearing, physical, and/or intellectual disabilities, long-term illnesses, or mental and behavioral problems.
+The level at which a student can obtain their diploma depends on the specificities around their learning needs because they, for example, have visual, hearing, physical, and/or learning disabilities, long-term illnesses, or mental and behavioral problems.
 Some may obtain a preparatory vocational secondary education (vmbo) diploma and continue their studies at one of the post-secondary vocational education and training levels (mbo).
-Others may not be able to do so and will then move on to some form of guided daytime activities (dagbesteding).
-It is estimated that approximately 110 thousand children in the Netherlands follow some form of special needs education.
+Others may not and will then move on to guided daytime activities (dagbesteding).

 2. Secondary education (voortgezet onderwijs; vo)